Cox-Automotive/alks-cli/README.md

 * Network Username: Your network username
 * Network Password: Your network password (needed for loading list of accounts/roles)
 * Save Network Password: Whether or not to save your network password, we suggest saving your password for ease of use
-* Account/Role: Select one of the available ALKS accounts/roles
+* Default Account/Role: Select the default ALKS account/role to use

 ## Running